How to Sign Up for the Navy: Quick Steps for Joining the Fleet

 Initial Steps to Enlistment

-Here, you’ll take a physical exam and the Physical Readiness Test (PRT).
+At MEPS, you’ll take a physical exam and the Physical Readiness Test (PRT).

 Commissioning Programs for Officers

-For some roles, you’ll need to take the Officer Aptitude Rating (OAR) test.
+For some positions, you’ll need to take the Officer Aptitude Rating (OAR) test, while pilots and flight officers should prepare for the Aviation Selection Test Battery (ASTB).

 Boot Camp and Beyond